Columbine, Colorado: History

 Columbine grew rapidly during the Space Race years from 1958 to 1968 with the construction of the Martin Company missile facility in Waterton Canyon.
 Its population exceeded 20,000 for the first time in 1980.

-Columbine was the site of the Columbine High School massacre in 1999 perpetrated by Eric Harris and Dylan Klebold.
+Columbine was the site of the Columbine High School massacre in 1999 perpetrated by Eric Harris and Dylan Klebold and is known for it.

 Geography

 Columbine is located on the eastern edge of Jefferson County with a small portion extending east into Arapahoe County.
 Columbine is bordered to the east by Littleton and Columbine Valley, and to the west by Ken Caryl.
 The Denver city limits are 0.3 mi north of the northern border of Columbine, and to the south the community extends as far as the Chatfield Reservoir dam.

 The Columbine CDP has an area of 17.491 km2, including 0.318 km2 of water.

+In 2007, Ralph W. Larkin, author of Comprehending Columbine, wrote that the "Southern Jefferson County" area (in other words, the community where Columbine High School is in) "is nothing more than a series of residential developments, strip malls, and shopping centers."
+Larkin concluded that it "has no collective identity."

 Demographics

 The United States Census Bureau initially defined the Columbine CDP for the 1980 United States census.